drewfitton/drewfitton/README.md

 ## Hi there 👋

 ### Introduction
 Hi, my name is Drew Fitton and I currently work in software integration while pursuing my master's degree in Computer Science at Georgia Tech!
-My studies are specializing in Interactive Intelligence.
-I'm highly interested in all things related to AI and Software Development:
+My studies are specializing in Human Computer Interaction.
+I'm highly interested in all things related to Web and Software Development:
+- Full Stack Development
 - Interactive Intelligence
-- Full Stack Development
+- Front-End Development
-- Implications of AI
 - Data visualization / engineering

 ### Coding Languages